zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Sandbox-Only">Sandbox Only</h1>

-Special testing endpoints that only exist in the Sandbox environment.
+Special testing endpoints that only exist in the sandbox environment.

 ## Simulate incoming PayID payment